sxia2/sxia2.github.io/_pages/gerber.md

 title: "CAD-Gerber 2012"
 ---
 ### Ruby Wedding Anniversary Dresses
-The collection is designed to be worn at the Ruby Wedding Anniversary.
-Red is picked as the theme color.
-Dresses are designed for different body shapes.
-Considering the occasion, beads were used to create an elegant look.
+The collection was designed to be worn at the Ruby Wedding Anniversary.
+Red was picked as the theme color.
+Dresses were designed for different body shapes.
+Considering the occasion, beads were used to create elegant looks.
 Patterns were made in Gerber Accmark.
 <figure>
   <a href="https://sxia2.github.io/projects_data/cad-gerber/01.jpg"><img src="https://sxia2.github.io/projects_data/cad-gerber/01.jpg"></a>
 </figure>